[ faculty ]

 All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

 Italian Studies is an interdisciplinary program in the language, literature, history, theatre, music, and art of Italy.
 Italian Studies coordinates the resources of the Departments of History, Literature, Music, Theatre and Dance, and Visual Arts, and offers students the opportunity to design a major, leading to a BA, around the course offerings of these five departments.
-Students in Italian Studies are encouraged to make an appointment with the Study Abroad Office in order to take advantage of opportunities to study in Italy through the University of California Education Abroad Program (EAP), which is affiliated with the Universities of Padua, and Bologna and the Bocconi University in Milan: this provides the possibility of a junior year abroad, including both language courses and courses dealing with various aspects of Italian studies.
+Students in Italian Studies are encouraged to make an appointment with the Study Abroad Office in order to take advantage of opportunities to study in Italy through the University of California Education Abroad Program (EAP), which is affiliated with the University of Bologna and the Bocconi University in Milan: this provides the possibility of a junior year abroad, including both language courses and courses dealing with various aspects of Italian studies.
 EAP credits may be transferred back to UC San Diego to coordinate with on-campus offerings.

 A major in Italian studies consists of a choice of twelve upper-division courses in literature, history, music, political science, theatre, and visual arts approved for the program and listed below.
 At least three areas must be represented in the student’s program of study.